 A diverse array of exits

-Google Ventures’ portfolio exits highlight the firm’s investment diversity.
-In terms of exit activity, Google Ventures has seen ten of its portfolio companies exit in the last year.
-This was 17% less than its exits in the four quarters prior.
+Google Ventures’ portfolio exits highlight the diversity of the firm’s investments.
+Google Ventures has seen over 20 of its portfolio companies exit since last June.

-The firm’s exits have been all over the map, in terms of both industry and size.
+The firm’s recent exits have been all over the map, in terms of both industry and size.

 Recent Notable Exits:

-The firm’s exits are plotted on the below scatterplot taken from the Google Ventures profile.
+The firm’s exits with disclosed valuations are plotted on the below scatterplot taken from Google Ventures’ CB Insights profile.

 Google Ventures’ partners